chiefeh/chiefeh.github.io/docs/index.md

 See the about section to see how I built this (and is acting as my first project to learn about this new world!)

+## GitHub Pages using MkDocs
+This is the first step, to create this site and use it as an anchor around which to build out lots of learnings.

+## Building a Container
+The MKDocs site contents simply need to be put into a container and served from a web server.
+This is done using a new workflow in GitHub actions using podman and a Container file (in lieu of Docker) and posting it using quay.io for the container registry.

+## Infrastructure as code
-First up is Infrastructure as code (IaC).
-This will depend on Terraform, Ansible, containers and Continuous Integration/Continuous Delivery (CI/CD) to build the Infrastructure that will run applications.
+Infrastructure as code (IaC) will depend on Terraform, Ansible, containers (see previous) and Continuous Integration/Continuous Delivery (CI/CD) to build the Infrastructure that will run applications.
 I am not a developer so a lot of this will be new to me, along with figuring out some new apps such as Atom.io, Git/GitHub and so on.

-## Cloud 9
-This is a section to test an edit and commit from AWS Cloud9

-## Linux Laptop
-This is a section to test an edit and commit from my linux laptop